 Mite 3- Teams form and games played against other District Three teams.
 Generally 5-6 games in 3 v.
-3 format on half ice, and then an additional 6 games of 5 v.
-5 on full ice after January 1, 2019.
+3 format on half ice.
 Generally two hours of ice on the weekends and outdoor ice during the week once available, (usually Thursdays).

 At what Mite level do I register my child?